riboflavin/test-framer-sync/compare/tldv-vs-readai.md

 • Would tldv work for in-person meetings?
 What about Read.ai?
 No, tldv is not good for in-person meetings.
 Read.ai does work for in-person meetings via its iOS app that can capture in-person/offline meetings with one tap.

-• What about meeting bots?
-Does either of these tools require a meeting bot?
-Read.ai specifically mentions "No meeting bots" - it records virtual meetings via cloud or extension, and offline audio via mobile app.
-For tldv, the context doesn't explicitly mention meeting bots, but it notes AI agents for recording, note-taking, and CRM logging.

-• What do users say about the quality of transcriptions?
-Users mention that tldv has "accurate transcriptions" as one of its pros.
-For Read.ai, the context doesn't specifically mention user feedback about transcription quality.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.
 * Automatically-identified and assigned action items